jgumoes/esp32-lights/README.md

 ## Interface App Requirments

 * the app needs to check if two active (or two background) modes have the same activation times, otherwise the mode switching will be indeterminate
+* needs to have a force-cancel alarms option. updating a triggering alarm will not cancel it.

+## Usage

+### Events

+#### Adding Events

+events should be added to EventManager first as it will perform checks.
+If the event is good, then add it to DataStorageClass.

+#### Removing and Updating Events

+Events should be removed/updated from EventManager and DataStorageClass independantly.
+EventManager shouldn't need to access storage for removal and updates